USC-NSL/Trumpet/experiments/netwide_usecase/README.md

 Each seerver has two 10G NICs and runs two parallel TPMs, each for a port.
 We have a sender machine that sends traffic to those four ports using a single port This is the workflow of the experiment:
-- Upon joining of a TPM, the controller installs x number of events.
+- Upon joining of a TPM, the controller installs x events.
 The events are just packet counting with low threshold, so they will be satisfied every epoch
 - Upon satisfaction at each TPM, the TPM sends a message to the controller.
 - The controller polls all other TPMs
 - The TPM reply to the poll and the controller pocesses them.